artofimagination/stereo-calibration-and-vSLAM/README.md

 # Stereo calibration tips
 First thing first, I am NOT an image/video processing specialist, there are more advanced people to tell you the right answer, see **Sources for camera calibration and depth map generation**.
 This project is just a tiny Minimum Viable Product for a larger project I try to learn more about.<br>
 My tips are based on personal experience.
- * If you have a DIY stereo camera, make sure, they are aligned as much as possible.
+ * If you have a DIY stereo camera, make sure, they are aligned and focused as much as possible.
 During my first attempt, one camera had a different pitch and I was very surprised when the depth map was a nonsense.
  * If you choose the baseline distance (distance between the lenses) too small, it will not have a too good depth detection (To large isn't good either).
 I had first some 60 mm, which seemed to be a bit small, so I cahnged it to 75 in the final design.
  * It is very important to have a very accurate chessboard pattern.
 I think it cannot be stressed enough.
 I had many failed attempts, because there were slight bumps in my paper made pattern stick on the wall.
 Probably a solid material pattern is preferable.
  * Do not use square shaped pattern, column and row count shall not be equal
  * Probably less of a concern, but have a fix stand of your camera when taking pictures, shakyness can be problematic, especially if your cameras are not synced, like mine.
+ * Make sure the left and right cameras are not swapped, use the UI to swap them if they are.
  * According to the wise people on the internet RMS value below 0.5 is acceptable.
 I tried to set it between 0.1-0.3
  * In **Advanced mode** I usually set 0.13-0.15 start RMS limit, with 0.005 increment and max RMS of 0.27-0.3
  * Take many pictures, from different angles and different distances.
 I have got low RMS images sets in the range of 300 mm - 2000 mm of distance from teh chessboard pattern.
 I usually took 30-50 images